BykaWF/PageFlow/journal.md

  - **Reason**: After referencing the official Spring framework documentation, opted to switch from using @Autowired annotation to Constructor Dependency Injection for improved code readability, testability, and reduced coupling.
  - **Impact**: This change enhances and ensures better management of dependencies, based on practices recommended by Spring.

+### Date: 5.02.2024

+1. **Authentication Failure Investigation**:

+    - **Issue**: Some users couldn't log in even with the right password.
+    - **Solution**: Checked step by step how users were trying to log in.
+Found where things were going wrong.
+Made changes to how passwords were being handled to make sure everything matched up properly.

+2. **Connection between Frontend and Backend**:

+    - **Challenge**: Integrating frontend developed using JavaScript, HTML, CSS, and Bootstrap with backend functionalities.
+    - **Solution**: Implemented RESTful APIs to facilitate communication between the frontend and backend components, ensuring seamless data exchange.

+3. **Added JWT Token Authentication**:

+    - **Challenge**: Enhancing security by implementing JWT token authentication for user sessions.
+    - **Solution**: Integrated JWT token authentication mechanism into the backend, allowing secure user authentication and authorization processes.